H. H. Holmes: In popular culture

-In 1927, the Sherlock Holmes story "The Adventure of the Retired Colourman" features a killer who gases his victims in a strongroom.
-The 1974 novel American Gothic, by horror writer Robert Bloch, is a fictionalized version of the story of Holmes.
+The Sherlock Holmes story "The Adventure of the Retired Colourman" (1927) features a killer who gasses his victims in a strongroom.
+The novel American Gothic (1974), by horror writer Robert Bloch, is a fictionalized version of the story of Holmes.

 In 2015, a film adaptation of The Devil in the White City, starring Leonardo DiCaprio and directed by Martin Scorsese, was to begin filming.
-In 2019, Scorsese and DiCaprio were to be executive producers in a television version to have been released by Paramount TV and Hulu, but Hulu has since dropped them, leaving the show's future undecided.
+In 2019, Scorsese and DiCaprio were to be executive producers in a television version to have been released by Paramount TV and Hulu, but Hulu has since dropped the project, leaving the show's future undecided.
 Holmes was portrayed by Stephen Aberle in the second season of Supernatural, episode "No Exit", and by Joel Johnstone in the first season of Timeless, episode: "The World's Columbian Exposition".
-Holmes's hotel, The Murder Castle, makes an appearance in the game The Dark Pictures Anthology: The Devil in Me, with various references to Holmes himself.
+Holmes' hotel makes an appearance in the game The Dark Pictures Anthology: The Devil in Me, with various references to Holmes himself.

+In 2026, American Murder Song released “H. H. Holmes (Gluttony)”, a song based on Holmes and the murders attributed to him.